lanl/HARD/doc/sphinx/index.rst

 HARD Application
 *******************

-HARD is an application for simulation of radiation hydrodynamics phenomena.
+HARD is a radiation-hydrodynamics solver suite for the study of astrophysical phenomena.

-This is a test.
+HARD is based on the FleCSI framework and implemented on top of FleCSI-SP (FleCSI Specialization project).

 .. toctree::
   :caption: Contents:

   hard/method
-  hard/api
+  hard/inputfiles
   hard/visualization

 .. vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 :